tekperfect/TerraForm-Docsify/Lessons/01-Introduction.md

 sudo terraform -v
 ```

-After I will suggest to install the appropiate Terraform linter to your edtitor, I am using VScode, so I will use this [extenstion](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform)
+After that, I suggest to install the appropiate Terraform linter to the edtitor, I am using VScode, so I will use this [extenstion](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform)

-We will working with v0.12+ compatible requirements, so make sure you have at least v0.12 of the Terraform CLI.
+We will working with v0.12+ compatible requirements, so make sure at least v0.12 of the Terraform CLI is installed.

 ## ✍️ Practice